-This Is What It Looks Like to Set Personal and Emotional Boundaries
+This Is What It Looks Like to Set Healthy Boundaries

 Think back to social studies or geography class in elementary school.
 Your teacher probably showed you a map and explained that certain types of lines were used to show boundaries between states and countries.
 Sometimes there would be a natural feature (often a river) that would divide one territory from another, but for the most part, the lines we see on the map were not visible in real life.
 And yet, even though we can't see the boundaries, people accept that they're there and understand how far they can go before crossing into other territory.